Folk art of the United States: Ship carving

+Scrimshaws

+Although not a type of wood-carving, scrimshaws were carvings done by sailors into bone or ivory, typically whale teeth from the catch of whaling ships.
+Whale bone was easy to carve into, and was plentiful as it was generally not a product that was taken back and sold the way whale oil and meat was.
+Whalers generally had lots of free time in between whale sightings, so scrimshaw carving was one creative pursuit they found to fill that time.
+It was most commonly done by New England whalers.

+Fish decoys

+Fish decoys are wooden models of fish that are used to attract fish when ice fishing.
+They have been created by Indigenous peoples for thousands of years in northern North America, and today are made and used mostly in the Great Lakes region.
+Although their primary purpose is functional, artisans have taken and continue to take great pride in the art and design of their fish decoys, with styles ranging from photorealistic to stylized with Northern European folk art patterns.
+The hobby of producing and collecting fish decoys grew in popularity during the Great Depression era, and is still practiced today.

 Artists

-Most American folk artists were self taught, and worked as portrait makers to generate income.
+Most American folk artists were self taught, and painters often worked as portrait makers to generate income.
 An example of this can be seen by Rufus Hathaway (1770-1822) who worked as a self taught portrait painter for five years.
 The nature of American folk art not relying on a traditional education in the arts meant there was a greater range of backgrounds among the artists that produced pieces of art in this movement.
 This means that there were many variations in the appearance of folk art.
-Although there were similar motifs and techniques across artworks, this variation made certain artists' pieces more difficult to identify or to categorise.
-For example, the variation in Ammi Phillips' (1788-1865) artworks once led art historians to believe his pieces were produced by several people.
+Although there were similar motifs and techniques across artworks, this variation made certain artists' pieces more difficult to identify or to categorize.
+For example, the variation in Ammi Phillips' (1788–1865) artworks once led art historians to believe his pieces were produced by several people.